Santosh-Gupta/SpeedTorch/README.md

 ### Speed

 Here is a notebook comparing transfer via SpeedTorch vs Pytorch tensors, with both pinned CPU and Cuda tensors.
+All tests were done with a colab instance with a Tesla K80 GPU.

 https://colab.research.google.com/drive/1b3QpfSETePo-J2TjyO6D2LgTCjVrT1lu